AlexanderParker/blobify/README.md

 **Key features:** Respects `.gitignore`, optional sensitive data scrubbing (see important notice below), includes line numbers, supports custom filtering via `.blobify` configuration, cross-platform clipboard support.
 Automatically excludes common build/cache directories (`.git`, `node_modules`, `__pycache__`, etc.) and binary files.

-**⚠️ Important Notice:** The scrubbing feature is not guaranteed to work at all, it may not detect some sensitive data and it may find false positives; it is a best-effort helper feature only.
-It can be disabled with --noclean or not installed at all if you do not use the [scrubbing] option when installing.
-You should review the output of this utility to check for and clean up sensitive data before you use it anywhere.
+**⚠️ Important Notice:** The optional scrubbing feature is not guaranteed to work; it may not detect some sensitive data, it may find false positives.
+Consider it to be a best-effort helper feature only.
+Scrubbing, if installed, can be disabled with --noclean.
+You can opt not to install it upfront if you do not use the [scrubbing] option when installing. *This project makes no claims or guarantees of data security - you should always review the output of any tool to check for and clean up sensitive data before you use such data anywhere.*

 ## Command Line Options